 That’s crucial when retail employee turnover is high, more than 50 percent.

 “Rather than fight that down, we recognize we will have people moving on,” Bugarsky said.
 “There’s almost always going to be a career opportunity, or a change, or a logistic move across the country.
 We try not to hold anybody back.

 “We want to make it as great an environment as we can for them,” he said.

-Farmer co-ops emerged in the late 19th century as a way for small farms, ranches and dairies to gain market share and price stability by combining production and to reduce costs by buying in bulk.
+Farmer co-ops emerged in the late 19th century as a way for small farms, ranches, and dairies to gain market share and price stability by combining production and reducing costs by buying in bulk.
 Wilco – the name comes from Willamette Consolidated – diversified as Oregon farm practices changed, adding agronomy services, said Bugarsky.
 In 2016, Wilco branched out again, merging with Hazelnut Growers of Oregon for its first venture into food processing.
 The state produces 99 percent of U.S. hazelnuts, and Wilco will open a nut processing plant this fall in Donald.